c0c0n3/kitt4sme.live/docs/bootstrap.md

 Cluster Bootstrap
 -----------------
-> One-off procedure to build & set up your KITT4SME mesh infra.
+> One-off procedure to build & set up your KITT4SME infrastructure.

 ## Table Of Contents